finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

 ReferencePortfolioApi apiInstance = new ReferencePortfolioApi();
 String scope = "scope_example"; // String | The scope of the portfolio
 String code = "code_example"; // String | Code for the portfolio
-String fromEffectiveAt = "fromEffectiveAt_example"; // String | Events between this time (inclusive) and the toEffectiveAt are returned.
+OffsetDateTime fromEffectiveAt = new OffsetDateTime(); // OffsetDateTime | Events between this time (inclusive) and the toEffectiveAt are returned.
-String toEffectiveAt = "toEffectiveAt_example"; // String | Events between this time (inclusive) and the fromEffectiveAt are returned.
+OffsetDateTime toEffectiveAt = new OffsetDateTime(); // OffsetDateTime | Events between this time (inclusive) and the fromEffectiveAt are returned.
 OffsetDateTime asAtTime = new OffsetDateTime(); // OffsetDateTime | The as-at time for which the result is valid. try {
     ResourceListOfConstituentsAdjustmentHeader result = apiInstance.listConstituentsAdjustments(scope, code, fromEffectiveAt, toEffectiveAt, asAtTime);